-- Registration for a limited period may be granted to a person who is not normally resident in New South Wales, for the purpose of enabling the person to carry out educational or research activities or such other activities as the Board considers to be in the public interest. - (2) Registration under this section is temporary registration. - (3) Temporary registration can only be granted to a person: - (a) who is registered as a chiropractor in accordance with a law in force in the person's normal place of residence providing for the registration or certification of chiropractors, or - (b) who holds such qualifications or has such experience in the practice of chiropractic as the Board considers satisfactory for the purposes of temporary registration. - (4) Temporary registration is granted by the Board by the grant of a certificate of temporary registration. - (5) A person granted temporary registration is a registered chiropractor until the temporary registration expires or is cancelled.
-Temporary registration expires on the date stated in the certificate unless the period of temporary registration is extended. - (6) The Board may extend and further extend a period of temporary registration by the issue of a further certificate of temporary registration. - (7) The Board may cancel a person's temporary registration for any reason that the Board considers proper.
+(1) Registration for a limited period may be granted to a person who is not normally resident in New South Wales, for the purpose of enabling the person to carry out educational or research activities or such other activities as the Board considers to be in the public interest.

+- (2) Registration under this section is temporary registration. - (3) Temporary registration can only be granted to a person: - who is registered as a podiatrist in accordance with a law in force in the person's normal place of residence providing for the registration or certification of podiatrists, or - (b) who holds such qualifications or has such experience in the practice of podiatry as the Board considers satisfactory for the purposes of temporary registration. - (4) Temporary registration is granted by the Board by the grant of a certificate of temporary registration. - A person granted temporary registration is a registered podiatrist (5) until the temporary registration expires or is cancelled.
+Temporary registration expires on the date stated in the certificate unless the period of temporary registration is extended. - The Board may extend and further extend a period of temporary (6) registration by the issue of a further certificate of temporary registration. - The Board may cancel a person's temporary registration for any reason that the Board considers proper.
 Cancellation does not affect any application for full registration by the person. - (8) The Board may impose such conditions as it thinks fit on the temporary registration of a person and may at any time remove, add to or vary those conditions by notice in writing to the registered person.

-14 Power to refuse or impose conditions on full registration
+Power to refuse or impose conditions on full registration

-- (1) The Board may refuse to register a person who would otherwise be entitled to full registration if: - (a) the Board is of the opinion, following an inquiry under Schedule 1, that the person is not competent to practise chiropractic or suffers from an impairment, or
+- The Board may refuse to register a person who would otherwise be entitled to full registration if: - the Board is of the opinion, following an inquiry under Schedule 1, that the person is not competent to practise podiatry or suffers from an impairment, or - the person has been convicted of or made the subject of a (b) criminal finding for an offence, either in or outside New South Wales, and the Board is of the opinion that the circumstances of the offence are such as to render the person unfit in the public interest to practise podiatry, or